alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-19-rule-on-cauterization-for-curing-epilepsy.md

 note: true
 category: [treatments,fatwas]
 source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 7501, Question 4"
-excerpt: Is it permissible in this case to burn the Muslim woman with a firebrand so that the female jinni will leave her body?
+summary: Is it permissible in this case to burn the Muslim woman with a firebrand so that the female jinni will leave her body?
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz